-Maybe some of them didn’t.
-Or maybe some of them just wanted others to assume such a thing.
+Or maybe – just maybe – some of them wanted others to assume such a thing.

 The First Death of J.C.
 Muehleisen

 The assumption that J.C. had met a tragic end in the Great Chicago Fire is certainly fodder for a family legend or two.
 The young widow raising an infant alone after her husband perished in an infamous disaster would certainly elicit sympathy from others.
-And honestly, who would dare to question that woman about her marital status?
+And honestly, who would dare to question a grieving widow about her marital status?

 By 1887, the “widowed” Gabriella had remarried .
 She lived the rest of her life with my grandmother’s family, where she was referred to as Grandma Buckingham until her death in 1921 .

-Still the big question remained: What happened to J.C. after 1880?
+Still the big question remained: What happened to her “deceased” first husband after 1880?

 Find-a-Grave includes a memorial for a John C. Muehleisen, who died at age 34 in 1885 and was buried in Deadwood’s Mt.
 Moriah Cemetery .
 There had never been talk of an ancestor living in Deadwood, but since the age and surname matched, I decided to dig a little deeper for answers.

 The Man Gabriella Never Knew

 According to census records, J.C.
 Muehleisen’s family settled in St. Joseph, Missouri, and that is where he lived for a time after leaving Chicago .
 References to a successful barber named Conrad Muehleisen appear often in St. Joseph newspapers from that time period .

-J.C. had six brothers, five of whom had the first name of Johann .
+J.C. had six brothers, five of whom had the first name Johann .
 One brother was named Johann John, and perhaps because of this fact, Conrad only went by John or J.C. when he was living away from his St. Joseph family.
 Back home, he was known as Conrad, the young man who left a successful Edmond Street barbershop to seek his fortune in the Black Hills.